veltzer/demos-lang-bash/README.md

 chat with me at [![gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/veltzer/mark.veltzer)

-## number of examples
+## Number of examples

-Currently there are 237 examples in this repo.
+Currently there are 238 examples in this repo.

 # How to run examples from this repository?